Where to camp in Kaikoura

 - Sign up to receive freedom camping email updates (tick the freedom camping box on the sign up form)

-The responsible camping working group has been brought together to help develop long term solutions to managing freedom camping in the Kaikōura District.
-The name responsible camping has been chosen because it highlights what the group is trying to achieve – a sustainable, responsible way of dealing with camping and campers across our district.
+The responsible camping working group was been brought together to help develop long term solutions to managing freedom camping in the Kaikōura District.
+The name responsible camping was chosen because it highlights what the group is trying to achieve – a sustainable, responsible way of dealing with camping and campers across our district.

 The group is a partnership of Te Rūnanga o Kaikōura, community members, business owners, Kaikōura District Council, Environment Canterbury and national bodies who have an interest in responsible camping within Kaikōura.